dani4655/dani4655/README.md

 - 👋 Hi, I’m @Daniel Fridman
-- 👀 I’m interested in ...
 - 🌱 I’m currently learning Computer Science in Ariel University
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me linkedin.com/in/daniel-fridman-936715210

 <!---
 dani4655/dani4655 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.